TanStack/table/README.md

 - Minimal design & easily themeable

 Why you may **not** want to use this component:
-- No support for infinite scrolling.
+- No support for infinite scrolling yet.
 We chose to avoid the complex problems that come with it, and instead provide reliable and predictable pagination.
-- You need tables built in something other than traditional HTML table elements.

 ## [Demo](http://react-table.zabapps.com)